 A music alumna of Marygrove College, Ellen Duncan received a master’s degree in music from Eastern Michigan University, and has had further study with Robert Shaw at Westminster Choir College in Princeton and in the summer opera program at Brevard Music Center in North Carolina.
 She studied conducting with Russell Reed and Anthony Lannaccone and voice with James Turner, Caroline Rogers, and Glenda Kirkland, among others.
 In 2005, Ms. Duncan completed a four-year certificate program from the School of Theology at the University of the South, Sewanee.

-She is a member of the Hymn Society in the US and Canada, the American Choral Directors Association, and the Marygrove College Institute for Detroit Studies.
+She is a member of the Hymn Society in the US and Canada, the American Choral Directors Association, and was also a member of the Marygrove College Institute for Detroit Studies.
 Ms. Duncan is an amateur astronomer and avid reader.